Help I’ve Been in a Pennsylvania Car Accident and Now an Insurance Company Wants Me to Give a Recorded Statement

-After an Erie car accident, it's common for insurance companies to want to take recorded statements from the people involved.
-Depending on who's asking, you may not have to give a recorded statement.
-If you decide to consent to a recorded statement, there are simple rules you can follow to avoid making mistakes that can ruin your Pennsylvania car accident case.
+After an Erie car accident, it’s common for insurance companies to want to take recorded statements from the people involved.
+Depending on who’s asking, you may not have to give a recorded statement.
+If you decide to consent to a recorded statement, there are simple rules you can follow to avoid making mistakes that could ruin your Pennsylvania car accident case.

-1. You May Not Have to Give A Recorded Statement
+1. You May Not Have to Give a Recorded Statement

 You absolutely do NOT have to give a recorded statement to the other driver’s insurance company after a Pennsylvania car accident.
 In fact, we strongly recommend against giving a recorded statement to the other guy’s insurance company in any case in which you are claiming personal injury from an Erie car crash.

 However, you almost certainly have a contractual obligation to give a recorded statement to your own Pennsylvania auto insurance company, if they ask you for one.
 If your car insurance company asks you for a recorded statement and you refuse, you may risk losing the benefit of your car insurance coverage.

 2. Make Sure You’ve Heard and Understood the Question